RyanLiut/CoMeDi_Solution/README.md

     primaryClass={cs.CL}
 }
 ```

+## Acknowledgement
+The code is based on the official code released by [CoMeDi](https://comedinlp.github.io/).
+We would like to express our gratitude to the authors for the work and code.

 If you have any problem or suggestion, please feel free to pose an issue or concat us at [liuzhu22@mails.tsinghua.edu.cn](mailto:liuzhu22@mails.tsinghua.edu.cn).